- Human Services

 EARLY INTERVENTION PROGRAM FOR INFANTS AND TODDLERS

 Early Intervention(EI) in Pennsylvania consists of services and supports designed to help families with children that have developmental delays or disabilities.
 Early Intervention builds upon the natural learning occurring in those first few years.
 It is a process that promotes collaboration among parents, service providers, and others that are significantly involved with the child.
 Early Intervention: helps children with developmental delays or disabilities develop and learn to their fullest potential; enhances family’s capacity to meet the developmental needs of their child in settings where children without developmental delays or disabilities would be; respects the family’s strengths, values, diversity and competencies; and helps prevent the need for more and costly intervention in the future.
-For more information about Early Intervention for children birth through 2 years of age, contact Marilee McDonough, the EI Program Specialist at 570-831-7281.

 •MULTI-DISCIPLINARY EVALUATION(MDE) TO DETERMINE ELIGIBILITY